hal9ai/hal9/website/learn/interface/using.md

 # Using AIs

 The most common interface to interact with your AI is through a chat session.
-This chat session opens by default whenever you open an AI in Hal9.
+This chat session opens by default whenever you open an AI in Hal9 Platform.

 Notice that AIs will greet you with a customized message chosen by the author of the AI.